 In recent years there have been increases in the number of grape mealybug infestations in the San Joaquin Valley and North Coast and an increase in the incidence of obscure and longtailed mealybugs in Central Coast vineyards.
 Susceptibility to mealybug damage varies by variety.
 It is worse on varieties that produce clusters close to the base of the shoot because the fruit often touches old wood.
 Mealybugs damage grapes by contaminating clusters with cottony egg sacs, larvae, adults, and honeydew.
 Often the honeydew is covered with a black sooty mold.
 All three species can transmit grape viruses.

 Honeydew-seeking ants must be controlled in order to allow natural enemies of mealybugs to aid in mealybug control.
 Controlling ants may sufficiently allow parasites and predators to control mealybugs.
-Ant control is best accomplished either with tillage, cover crops of common vetch, or with sprays of chlorpyrifos (Lorsban) directed at the soil surface.
+Ant control is best accomplished either with tillage, cover crops of common vetch, ant baits, or with sprays of chlorpyrifos (Lorsban) directed at the soil surface.
 Chlorpyrifos may only be used for either mealybug control in grapes in a given year or for ant control but not both.
 See the section on ANTS for additional information on control.

-Grape mealybugs have two generations a year, and crawlers are present from delayed dormancy to early spring and again in summer (June or July).
-The most effective treatment timing is when crawlers are present.
+Grape mealybug has two generations a year, with crawlers present from delayed dormancy to early spring and again in summer (June or July).
 Obscure and longtailed mealybugs do not diapause in winter and, therefore, all life stages can be present in the vines.
-Studies indicate that the most effective treatment timing for these two species is in the delayed dormant period (chlorpyrifos) or in late spring (imidacloprid).
+The most effective treatment timing for these two species is in spring.

-Summer treatments.
 In late May/early June, examine the base of spurs for mature grape mealybug females and/or ant movement on the vine.

-Cluster monitoring.
 Clusters that touch old wood can also be monitored during the period from June 15 to July 15.
 If no crawlers are detected in the clusters, little or no infestation is present.
 If a single treatment is applied in summer, make a foliar application in June, 1 to 2 weeks after egg hatch.
 Be sure to make summer treatments when mealybugs are small and vulnerable; once they are more than half-grown, foliar treatments may not be effective.